Disability Discrimination at Work

 It’s important to understand that:

-- Not everyone who’s protected by discrimination law will consider themselves to be disabled
+• Not everyone who is protected by discrimination law will consider themselves to be disabled

-- Some people are ‘deemed’ to be disabled e.g. those who are blind, sight impaired and partially sighted persons or those with Cancer, HIV and multiple sclerosis.
+• Some people are ‘deemed’ to be disabled, for example those who are blind, sight impaired and partially sighted persons, or people with cancer, HIV and multiple sclerosis.

 Discrimination can also be because of more than one protected characteristic – for example disability as well as race, religion or belief, sex, or sexual orientation.